First Intifada: Israel's occupation and Palestinian unrest

 On 9 December, several popular and professional Palestinian leaders held a press conference in West Jerusalem with the Israeli League for Human and Civil Rights in response to the deterioration of the situation.
-While they convened, reports came in that demonstrations at the Jabalya camp were underway and that a 17-year-old Palestinian had been shot to death by Israeli soldiers (after, as the IDF claimed, a group of Palestinians threw gasoline bombs at an IDF vehicle).
-He would later become known as the first martyr of the Intifada.
+While they convened, reports came in that demonstrations at the Jabalya camp were underway and that a 17-year-old Palestinian had been shot to death by Israeli soldiers after a group of Palestinians threw gasoline bombs at an IDF vehicle.
+The Palestinian would later become known as the first martyr of the Intifada.
 Protests rapidly spread into the West Bank and East Jerusalem.
 Youths took control of neighbourhoods, closed off camps with barricades of garbage, stone and burning tires, meeting soldiers who endeavoured to break through with petrol bombs.
 Palestinian shopkeepers closed their businesses, and labourers refused to turn up to their work in Israel.
 Israel defined these activities as 'riots', and justified the repression as necessary to restore 'law and order'.
 Within days the occupied territories were engulfed in a wave of demonstrations and commercial strikes on an unprecedented scale.
 Specific elements of the occupation were targeted for attack: military vehicles, Israeli buses and Israeli banks.
 None of the dozen Israeli settlements were attacked and there were no Israeli fatalities from stone-throwing at cars at this early period of the outbreak.
-Equally unprecedented was the extent of mass participation in these disturbances: tens of thousands of civilians, including women and children.
-The Israeli security forces used the full panoply of crowd control measures to try and quell the disturbances: cudgels, nightsticks, tear gas, water cannons, rubber bullets, and live ammunition.
+Equally unprecedented was the number of participants in these disturbances: tens of thousands of civilians, including women and children.
+The Israeli security forces used various crowd control measures to try and quell the disturbances: nightsticks, tear gas, water cannons, rubber bullets, and live ammunition.
 But the disturbances only gathered momentum.